eraofchaos/eraofchaos.github.io/units/Skeleton.md

 ---
 title: "Skeleton"
 permalink: /units/Skeleton/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Skeleton.
+Skeleton Units.
+Skeleton Warrior.
 Era of Chaos These fragile bones may seem useless but they quickly lower the morale of their enemies."
 unitID: 301
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Skeleton"
 toc: true